jkneifl/academic-page/content/publication/kneifl-24/index.md

 # Publication image
 # Add an image named `featured.jpg/png` to your page's folder then add a caption below.
 image:
-  caption: Multi-hierarchic surrogate modeling scheme
+  caption: 'Multi-hierarchic surrogate modeling scheme'
   focal_point: ''
   preview_only: false